textbook/textbook.github.io/content/work/pairing-jail.md

 <hr>

 Despite some planned and unplanned absences, we've got to the end of the week without anyone ending up in "jail"!
-Every day we've had at least a person stay in each track, to bring a consistent context.
-Every track has had at least three different people work on it during, encourage shared ownership of the whole codebase.
+Every day we've had at least one person stay in each track, to bring a consistent context.
+Every track has had at least three different people working on it during the week, encouraging shared ownership of the whole codebase and ensuring lots of different ideas are brought into each track.
 And in terms of building relationships, if we think about who has paired with whom, we've achieved a good balance throughout the team; the only pairings that _haven't_ been made during the week are:

 - Albert and Carol;
 - Basti and Ethel;